moodlebox/moodlebox/README.md

 The code is available at [https://github.com/moodlebox/moodlebox](https://github.com/moodlebox/moodlebox).

-A [prepared disk image](https://moodlebox.net/download) of the latest released version is [available for downloading](https://moodlebox.net/download), cloning on your microSD card and using out of the box on your Raspberry Pi 3.
+If you just want to use a MoodleBox, a [prepared disk image](https://moodlebox.net/download) of the latest released version is [available for downloading](https://moodlebox.net/download), cloning on your microSD card and using out of the box on your Raspberry Pi 3.

 ### Release notes